 - Tamper (rental item)

 - Geogrid reinforcement

-1. Excavate and Lay Out: Dig out a wide, level area where the wall will be, and grade the area on the downhill side of the wall.
-Drive the stakes a few inches into the downhill side; stretch a level Mason's twine between the stakes about 6 inches above the grade.
-Attach a line level over the string and move one end of the string up or down as needed.
+- Excavate and Lay Out: Dig out a wide, level area where the wall will be, and grade the area on the downhill side of the wall.
+Drive the stakes a few inches into the downhill side.
+Stretch a level Mason's twine between the stakes about 6 inches above the grade.
+Attach a line level over the string, and move one end of the string up or down as needed.

-8. Plant and Enjoy!
-Spread mulch, sow seed, lay sod, and plant your garden - or lay your patio - and enjoy.
+- Plant and Enjoy!
+Spread mulch, sow seed, lay sod, and plant your garden—or lay your patio—and enjoy.

-Written by Roy Barnhart, home improvement expert, Fairfield, CT.
+Note: This was written by Roy Barnhart, a home improvement expert in Fairfield, CT.